conference-websites/SIGCOMM-2017/tutorial-ndn.md

 presenters:
 - name:        Alexander Afanasyev
-  affiliation: University of California, Los Angeles
+  affiliation: Florida International University
-  bio:         "<p>Alexander Afanasyev is an Adjunct Assistant Professor in University of California, Los Angeles.
+  bio:         "<p>Alexander Afanasyev is Assistant Professor in Florida International University, Miami.
 He received his Ph.D. degree in computer science from UCLA in 2013.
 His research focus is on the next-generation Internet architecture as part of the Named Data Networking (NDN) project.
 His research interests include a variety of topics that are vital for the success of NDN, including scalability of name-based routing, auto-configuration, distributed data synchronization, application and network security.
 Dr. Afanasyev is also leading the development effort of the overall NDN codebase.</p>"

 - name:        Jeff Burke
   affiliation: UCLA School of Theater, Film and Television (TFT)